DillonBArevalo/EmpireApp/notes.md

 ## Random notes:

 - decided on adding energy boosts upon getting more skill points, not upon getting more skills!

-- maybe add a sidebar (openable) that holds all characters with their available skill points

 - maybe make skill costs a json on skills to cut down on db lookups?